Du4nG/SSG-2/content/posts/diaspora/index.md

 \
 \
 \
-*"Do you really live here ?"*
+*"Do you even live here ?"*
 \
 \
 \
 Bitch started to give me a deadly doubtful eye as if she'd been living here longer than I have.
 Tsk, guess I had to let the pro do the job.
 She then went straight to the grill, getting into an endless speech with the lady, not even forget to show me the literal menu coming out from the middle of nowhere.
-Jeez, do I really live here ?
+Jeez, do I even live here ?
 \
 \
 \